sudo-self/python-cc-generator/README.md

-# CC MAKER..A Basic Python Script by JR
+# CC MAKER

-Basic Python Tool To Generate CCs
+A Basic Python Script by JR to Generate CCs

 MUST INSTALL PYTHON FOR THIS TO WORK